Imprint of the seal used by Leigh Fermor. The name and address are handwritten by the writer.

 14All of Leigh Fermor’s books were published by the historic publishing house John Murray in London (founded in 1768), who had also published books by great names such as Jane Austen, Walter Scott, Lord Byron and Charles Darwin amongst others.

 15Hara Kiosse, The Writer’s Home, in: “PATRICK LEIGH FERMOR.
-The Journey Continues” (= journal “MOUSEIO BENAKI”, 9th Supplement, 2017) 229-230.
+The Journey Continues” (= 9th Supplement of the journal “MOUSEIO BENAKI”, 2017) 229-230.

 16Patrick Leigh Fermor, Travel, in the journal published in Athens by the Gennadius Library “The New Griffon” 6 (2003) 23.